ivyy-poison/tp/docs/UserGuide.md

 Therefore, to change the status of leave, please use the <a href= "#approve-leave-application-by-index-approve-leave">approve-leave</a> or <a href= "#reject-leave-application-by-index-reject-leave">reject-leave</a> commands instead to modify the record.
 </box>

-3. Press "enter" on your keyboard and you should see the leave information at the end of the overall leave list.
+3. Press "Enter" on your keyboard and you should see the leave information at the end of the overall leave list.
 Note that if there is no description field added, the description will be `NONE` by default.

 | Error message | Why it happens | Fix |
 |---------------|----------------|-----|